irisnet/irishub/docs/tools/ledger.md

 1. Download the Ledger Live app [here](https://www.ledger.com/pages/ledger-live).
 2. Connect your ledger via USB and update to the latest firmware
-3. Go to the ledger live app store, and download the "Cosmos" application (this can take a while). **Note: You may have to enable `Dev Mode` in the `Settings` of Ledger Live to be able to download the "Cosmos" application**.
+3. Go to the ledger live app store, and download the `Cosmos` application (this can take a while). **Note: You may have to enable `Dev Mode` in the `Settings` of Ledger Live to be able to download the "Cosmos" application**.
 4. Navigate to the Cosmos app on your ledger device

 Then, to create an account, use the following command: